schlumpfling42/nnsfw/README.md

 Class annotations:
 - Controller - defines that the class contains endpoints that can be called and specifies the common path for all the endpoints in the class
+- ContentType - defines the content type for the (Get, Put, Post, Delete) endpoint, this will override the Content-Type header in the request
 - Get - defines that this method will be called on an HTTP GET request, the value will be appended to the path defined by the Controller annotation

 Method annotations